appmeloncreator/platmoji/README.md

 ## Platmoji - An emoji generator
-This is Platmoji, an emoji generator trained off of 3K emojis from iOS 14.
+This is Platmoji, an emoji generator trained off of 3K emojis.

 ## OPEN SOURCE
 This open source, but sadly I will be storing this model through releases as a safetensors file. :(